 Angie Dickinson Hot Images

 Angie Dickinson Net Worth

-Angie Dickinson is an American actress who has a net worth of $30 million.
+Angie Dickinson is an American actress who has a net worth of $32 million.
 Angie Dickenson has earned her net worth thanks to a successful acting career in TV and films.

 Even though she excelled in portraying smart, sexy, tough-minded women on both the small and the big screen, Angie made her career beginnings in national beauty pageants which subsequently led to small television roles.

 Angie Dickinson Daughter

 The Hollywood community was saddened to learn of the death, Thursday, of Nikki Bacharach (40), daughter of Angie Dickinson and Burt Bacharach.
 Her death was listed as a suicide by the coroner’s office.
 She was very pretty and slim but had a lifetime struggle because of her impediment known as a form of autism, Asperger’s disease.
 She also had visual impairment but it didn’t detract from her attempt to pursue a career as a geologist.